My research interests are at the intersection of financial accounting, taxation, macro-accounting, and ESG (Environmental, Social, and Governance).

 Work in Progress

-Aggregate Stock Returns and Short Interest over time (with Charles Wasley and Jason Xiao).
+Aggregate Stock Returns and Short Interest over time (with Charles Wasley and Jason Xiao)

 ESG Ratings and Corporate Credit Ratings.